letta-ai/recovery-bench/recovery-bench/recovery-swe-agent/README.md

 # Recovery-SWE-Agent

 Recovery-SWE-Agent is a wrapper for testing LLM agents' ability to recover from mistakes on SWE-bench tasks.
-This tool allows you to run replay/recovery agents on terminal-based software engineering tasks with partial execution states.
+This tool allows you to generate trajectories and run replay/recovery agents on terminal-based software engineering tasks with partial execution states.

 ## Setup